Robust Upper Bounds for Adversarial Training: Experiments

 \subsection{Vision Data Sets}

 We next show experiment results for the three vision data sets.
 Specifically, we compare for different training methods their performance against adversarial attacks as well as the security guarantees obtained from applying the upper bound from Eq. \eqref{eq:upper-bound}.
-We report adversarial accuracies using PGD-$L_2$ attacks.
-Also, adversarial accuracies using using attacks bounded in $L_1$ and $L_\infty$ norms can be found in Appendix C. Moreover, since the proposed RUB method significantly increases memory requirements for inputs with large dimensions, we compare this method against other defenses using only the feed architecture with three hidden layers.
-We do include results using a CNN architecture for all other methods in Appendix D, where we also explain how to extend the theory of the RUB method for convolutional layers with ReLU and MaxPool activation functions.
+Since the proposed RUB method significantly increases memory requirements for inputs with large dimensions, we compare this method against other defenses using the feed forward architecture with three hidden layers.
+We do include results using a CNN architecture for all other methods in Appendix \ref{sec:appendixD}, where we also explain how to extend the theory of the RUB method for convolutional layers with ReLU and MaxPool activation functions.

+\paragraph{Performance Against Adversarial Attacks.} We evaluate adversarial accuracy for all the aforementioned methods (Nominal, RUB, aRUB-$L_1$, aRUB-$L_\infty$, Baseline-$L_\infty$, PGD-$L_\infty$), and we add two other state-of-the-art defenses to make our evaluation even more comprehensive.
+These two methods were proposed in \cite{wong2018provable} and \cite{wong2020fast}; which we call COAP-$L_{\infty}$ (Convex Outer Adversarial Polytope with $L_\infty$ norm) and FGSM-$L_\infty$ (Fast Gradient Sign Method) respectively, and are representative of state-of-the-art defenses in terms of robustness and training computational cost, respectively.

-\paragraph{Performance Against Adversarial Attacks.} We evaluate adversarial accuracy for 6 different methods: RUB, ARUB-$L_1$, ARUB-$L_\infty$, Baseline-$L_\infty$, PGD-$L_\infty$, and Nominal training.
-We observe that for the Fashion MNIST data set (Table \ref{Table:FASHION_3L}) as well as the MNIST data set (Table \ref{Table:MNIST_3L}), ARUB-$L_1$ achieves the best accuracies for small values of $\rho$; we then observe a small range in which PGD-$L_\infty$ does best and lastly for larger values of $\rho$ we see that RUB takes the lead, which is similar to the average results observed for the UCI data sets.
-For the CIFAR data set we observe a different behavior; PGD-$L_\infty$ achieves better accuracies for small and large values of $\rho$, although we observe that all methods perform very poorly overall as this is a notoriously more difficult data set.
-Lastly, once again we observe that in all three data sets the robust training methods achieve a higher natural accuracy than the accuracy resulting from standard nominal training.
+For each $L_p$ norm we report the minimum adversarial accuracy achieved using both Projected Gradient Descent attacks and Fast Gradient Method attacks.
+We observe that for the Fashion MNIST data set (Table \ref{Table:FASHION_3L}), aRUB-$L_1$ and RUB achieve the best accuracies for small values of $\rho$; we then observe a small range in which PGD-$L_\infty$ does best and lastly for larger values of $\rho$ we see that RUB takes the lead, which is similar to the average results observed for the UCI data sets.
+For the MNIST data set, all defenses achieve similar results when the input perturbations are small, with RUB showing again better performance with larger radius $\rho$.
+In the CIFAR data set we observe a different behavior; PGD-$L_\infty$, FGSM-$L_\infty$ and aRUB methods achieve better accuracies at various radius regimes, although we observe that all methods perform very poorly overall as this is a notoriously more difficult data set.
+Lastly, we again observe that in all three data sets Baseline-$L_\infty$ outperforms aRUB-$L_\infty$ when $\rho$ is large, and the robust training methods achieve a higher natural accuracy than the accuracy resulting from standard nominal training.